What is Cross-Device Targeting and How Does it Help Retargeting Ad Campaigns?

 This type of advertising allows businesses to reach users beyond simple retargeting campaigns (which use cookies or device IDs to follow people around).

 Using cross-device targeting, advertisers can create highly personalized ad campaigns that target users anywhere they may be browsing online.
-To take advantage of these benefits, though, advertisers need to know how to set up cross-device audiences.
+To take advantage of these benefits, though, advertisers must know how to set up cross-device audiences.

 How Cross-Device Targeting Helps Retargeting Ad Campaigns

-Cross-device targeting is a type of remarketing that targets users across devices to remind them of your brand or service.
+Cross-device targeting is a remarketing that targets users across devices to remind them of your brand or service.

-It’s often used for retargeting ad campaigns, which means you’re showing ads to people who have already visited your website.
+It’s often used for retargeting ad campaigns, which means you show ads to people who have already visited your website.

-If you’ve ever noticed ads popping up on your computer, tablet, or phone after visiting another site (you may not even know which one), then you’ve seen cross-device targeting in action.
+If you’ve ever noticed ads popping up on your computer, tablet, or phone after visiting another site (you may not even know which one), then you’ve seen cross-device targeting.

 How to use Retargeting Ads for SaaS free trials

-If you want to grow your SaaS business, you need to find a way to bring potential customers back after they leave.
+To grow your SaaS business, you must find a way to bring potential customers back after they leave.

 This is where retargeting ads can help.
 A recent study by Salsify found that 74% of consumers who abandoned shopping carts came back to complete their purchases if exposed to retargeted ads.